SymfonyCasts/api-platform/sfcasts/ep2-security/custom-normalizer.md

 So... we're pretty cool!
 We can easily run around and expose input our output fields only to admin users by using these two groups.

-But... the context builder - and also more advanced resource metadata factory - has a tragic flaw!
+But... the context builder - and also the more advanced resource metadata factory - has a tragic flaw!
 We can only change the context *globally*.
-What I mean is, we're deciding which groups should be used for this *entire* request.
+What I mean is, we're deciding which groups should be normalizing or denormalizing a specific *class*... no matter how many different objects we might be working with.
 It does *not* allow us to change the groups on an object-by-object basis.

-Let me give you a concrete example: in addition to making the `$phoneNumber` readable by admin users, I *now* want it to *also* be readable by the user *itself*: if I make a request to fetch my *own* data, I want the endpoint to return the `phoneNumber` field.
+Let me give you a concrete example: in addition to making the `$phoneNumber` readable by admin users, I *now* want a user to *also* be able to read their *own* `phoneNumber`: if I make a request that contains data for my *own* `User` object, it *should* include the `phoneNumber` field.

 You might think:

-> Ok, let's add some new group like `owner:read` and add that group dynamically.
+> Ok, let's add some new group, like `owner:read`... and add that group dynamically.

 That's great thinking!
-But look in the context builder, look at what's passed to the `createFromRequest()` method... or really, what's *not* passed: it does *not* pass us the *object* that's being serialized.
-Nope, this method is called just *once* per request and creates the context for *any* objects that may be serialized.
+But... look in the context builder, look at what's passed to the `createFromRequest()` method... or really, what's *not* passed: it does *not* pass us the specific *object* that's being serialized.
+Nope, this method is called just *once* per request per *class*.

 ## Creating a Normalizer

 Ok, no worries.
 Context builders are a *great* way to add or remove groups on a global or class-by-class basis.
 But they are *not* the way to dynamically add or remove groups on an object-by-object basis.
 Nope, for that we need a custom normalizer.
-We can user MakerBundle to help us.
+Let's convince MakerBundle to create one for us.
 Run:

 ```terminal
 php bin/console make:serializer:normalizer